JoshuaCodaRivco/powerbi-theme/README.md

 The example has an expansion panel.
 Go [here](https://exceleratorbi.com.au/create-a-power-bi-slicer-panel/) for how to.

+Download more icons at https://materialdesignicons.com/.

 ### TODO

 - [x] Start a JSON theme for .pbix files
 - [ ] Add logo .png files
-- [ ] Add vector icons and .png to example
+- [x] Add .png to example
 - [ ] Expand theme to include visual objects
 - [ ] Provide a dark theme example
 - [x] Calendar enhancement (Fiscal year, calendar year, & sort tables)